 PMC Global makes locally and sells globally.
 The diversified international company produces memory chips, connectors, film, packaging, plastics, plastic-molding equipment, and specialty chemicals, among other things.
 It operates through a dozen specialized divisions such as Cosrich (children's bath, cosmetics, and toiletry products), PMC Specialties Group (specialty chemicals), and VCF Films (PVC and acrylic films).
-Its offices in Sun Valley, California; Bloomfield, New Jersey; and Cincinnati, Ohio support the needs of the divisions and subsidiaries in the legal, finance, accounting, tax, payroll, credit/collections, environmental, labor relations and insurance areas.
+Its range of end products include biodegradable dinnerware, body wash products, bubble baths, first aid kits, foams, gummy vitamins, ice packs, lip balms, lotions, pharmaceutical ingredients, polymer films, shampoos, and soap crayons.

-California-based unit P.L.I.C., Inc. (PMC Leaders In Chemicals) manages the group's current manufacturing companies, as well as companies being acquired in Europe.
-The unit works closely with sister company PMC, Inc., in administrative operations (financial, legal, insurance).
+California-based unit PMC Leaders In Chemicals manages the group's current manufacturing companies, as well as companies being acquired in Europe.
+The unit works closely with sister company PMC, Inc., in administrative operations.

 PMC Global's other manufacturing companies include Polyurethane Machinery Corp. (urethane production machinery); Direct Pack, Inc. (thermoformed products for custom packaging); KOMO Machine, Inc. (computer numerically controlled routers); and PMC Specialties Group, Inc. (chemical intermediates and specialty products).

-The company's strategy is to grow by adding facilities through start-ups and acquisitions in the US, Europe, Africa, and Asia.
+The company's strategy is to grow by adding facilities through start-ups, organic growth, and acquisitions in the US, Europe, Africa, and Asia.